LukasB97/ORCA/README.md

         pip install -e ".[plot]"

-The simplest way is to either supply a list of paths to req files or a directory with the files.
+The simplest way is to either supply a list of paths to REW files or a directory with the files.

         from orca.RewToGraphEq import get_graph_eq_str